Facebook Tips & Strategies

 5. Choose Your Format and Download: A pop-up window called "Lead Downloads" will appear.
 From here, you have two options:

-• Download New Leads: This option will download only the leads that have been submitted since your last download.
-This is great for daily check-ins so you're not getting duplicate data.
+• Download New Leads: This option will download only the leads submitted since your last download.
+It's great for daily check-ins so you don't get duplicate data.

 • Download by Date Range: This allows you to select a specific timeframe to pull leads from.
-It’s useful if you need to generate a weekly or monthly report or if you think you missed a previous download.
+It’s useful for generating weekly or monthly reports or if you missed a previous download.

 Once you've made your selection, click the Download button.
 Facebook will provide you with a CSV file containing all the information your leads submitted.